Doesn't seem familiar? Jump to the "Ultra" help about copying courses.

 Doesn't seem familiar?
 Jump to the "Original" help about copying courses.

 You can copy all the content or select individual items from the other Ultra courses you teach.
 On the Course Content page, select the plus sign to access the Copy Content option.
-You can also access the panel from More options icon next to the Books and Tools link.
+You can also access the panel from More options icon next to the Batch Edit link.
 Select Copy Content to open the Copy Content panel.

 The Copy Content option isn't available for courses in Ultra preview mode.